Thalassery

 Tellicherry municipality was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in City act 1850) of the British Indian Empire, making it the second oldest municipality in the state.
-At that time the municipality was known as Tellicherry Commission, and Tellicherry was the capital of North Malabar.
-G. M. Ballard, the Malabar collector, was the first President of the municipal commission.
-Later a European barrister, A. F. Lamaral, became the first Chairman of Thalassery municipality.
+At that time, the municipality was known as Tellicherry Commission and Tellicherry was the capital of North Malabar.
+G. M. Ballard, the Malabar collector, was the first president of the municipal commission.
+A European barrister, A. F. Lamaral, would later become the first Chairman of Thalassery municipality.
 Thalassery grew into a prominent place during European rule, due to its strategic geographic location.
 Thalassery has played a significant historical, cultural, educational and commercial role in the history of India, especially during the colonial period.
 On 9 February 2014, Thalassery taluk was split in two and Iritty taluk was formed.
-The northeastern hilly region of the former Thalassery Taluk such as Peravoor, Aralam, Ayyankunnu, Kottiyoor, Kelakam are within the Iritty Taluk area.
+The northeastern hilly region of the former Thalassery Taluk, including Peravoor, Aralam, Ayyankunnu, Kottiyoor, and Kelakam, are within the Iritty Taluk area.

 Etymology

-Word Thalassery likely originated from combination of Dravidian linguistic usages Thala (Head) and cheri (low lying settlement).

-Thus, Thalassery or 'starting place of a settlement' or 'head of a settlement'.

-It could also have emerged from Talakkathe cheri, a combination of Talakkate (upper or north) and Cheri (settlement).
+The name Thalassery likely originated from a combination of the Dravidian words Thala (Head) and cheri (low lying settlement), meaning 'starting place of a settlement' or 'head of a settlement'.
+It could also have emerged from Talakkathe cheri, a combination of Talakkathe (upper or north) and Cheri (settlement).

-The 1885 administration manual vol. 2 of the former Madras Presidency cites research in regional legends and folklore to indicate that the name of Thalassery in ancient Sanskrit literature was Shwetaranyapura.
+The second volume of the 1885 administration manual of the former Madras Presidency cites, which includes information on the research of regional legends and folklore, indicates that the name Thalassery in ancient Sanskrit literature was Shwetaranyapura.

-History
+Modern history

 Thalassery was a trade hub where Dutch, British, Portuguese, Chinese, Arab, and Jewish traders had considerable influence in the spice market.

 The British established a trading post and built a factory at Tellicherry in 1694, having gained permission from Vadakkalankur, the prince regent of the Raja of Kolathunad.
 They had already been trading on the Malabar coast for much of that century, buying pepper from merchants, and had established a similar post at Travancore ten years earlier.

-In 1761, the British captured Mahé, which lies adjacent to Thalassery, and the settlement was handed over to the ruler of Kadathanadu.
-The British restored Mahé to the French as a part of the 1763 Treaty of Paris.
-In 1779, the Anglo-French war broke out, resulting in the French loss of Mahé.
-In 1783, the British agreed to restore to the French their settlements in India, and Mahé was handed over to the French in 1785.
+In 1761, the British captured Mahe, which lies adjacent to Thalassery, and the settlement was handed over to the ruler of Kadathanadu.
+The British restored Mahe to the French as a part of the 1763 Treaty of Paris.
+In 1779, the Anglo-French war broke out, resulting in the French loss of Mahe.
+In 1783, the British agreed to restore to the French their settlements in India, and Mahe was handed over to the French in 1785.

-After the annexation of Malabar, the British called upon Thalassery, the Royal families and other major Nair and Namboothiri feudal lords to return, but this was heavily opposed by some local rulers.
+After the annexation of Malabar, the British called upon Thalassery, the royal families and other major Nair and Namboothiri feudal lords to return, but this was heavily opposed by some local rulers.
 Along with heavy taxation and laws that curbed free movement, the appeal resulted in multiple uprisings against the British with heavy casualties to British forces.
 Thousands of soldiers were killed, but the resistance was eventually defeated.

-The British, Dutch and the Portuguese and Christian Missionaries contributed a lot into the field of education, sports, culture and many development of this region.